Bramble1/Audio-steganography/README.md

 *Note.2: This is a very quick prototype, started and completed in a day, just as a proof of concept.
 Not much error checking has been added.
 I don't claim it's as efficient as it could be.
 Which will be improved upon in future updates.

 *Note.3: This has only been tested against .mp3 soundfiles.

+*Note.4: Don't forget to put your secret message within " " (double quotes , especially if your secret message is more than one word and has special symbols)